gianevag/toDoList/README.md

 ---

-As conclusion, I found this simple project really challenging and interesting.
+In conclusion, I found this simple project both challenging and interesting.
 I learned a lot of new things and technologies.
-I found the Next.js framework really powerful using server rendering and server actions.
-The dndKit library has a great documentation but I found really difficult to develop the cross listing drag and drop.
-The shadcn component library was surprisly flexible with component generator and the tailwindCSS framework was easy to use and understand, but the learning curve was high.
+The Next.js framework proved to be powerful with its server rendering and server actions.
+The dndKit library has great documentation, but I found developing cross-listing drag-and-drop functionality very difficult.
+The shadcn component library was surprisingly flexible with its component generator, and the TailwindCSS framework was easy to use and understand, despite its high learning curve.